rustprooflabs/pgosm-flex/docs/src/data-files.md

-If you have manually saved files in the path used by PgOSM Flex using `-latest` in the filename, they will be overwritten.

 There are two methods to override this default behavior: specify `--pgosm-date` or use `--input-file`.
+If you have manually saved files in the path used by PgOSM Flex using `-latest` in the filename, they **will be overwritten** if you are not using one of the methods described below.

 ## Specific date with `--pgosm-date`